New-Bamboo/Hermes/README.md

 ##### Visual mode

-Vim supports a visual mode, accessible by pressing `v` (selecting the character under cursor) or `V` (selecting the whole line under cursor).
+You can access Vim's "visual" model by pressing `v` (character selection) or `V` (line selection).
 When in visual mode, any movement will modify the selection.
-Another way to enter visual mode is using the mouse in the exact same way you would use it highlight a piece of text in another editor.

-Working in visual mode can be powerful, but in the long run it's advisable not to use it too often, as it usually introduces non repetable movements.
-Instead, trying to use normal mode commands and movements helps in embracing the modal approach in a more thorough way.
+You can also click-drag a screen selection with the mouse, which will automatically put you in visual mode.
+Working in visual mode can be powerful, but in general it's advisable not to use it too often, since the actions you take in visual mode are not recorded in a way that can easily be repeated, e.g. `.` in normal mode.

-There are, however, situations where visual mode can be extremely powerful.
-One technique, called visual block, can be used to perform a certain operation on all lines:
+There are, however, situations where visual mode has a clear advantage.
+One technique, making use of a "visual block", is great for doing the same thing to several lines at once.

+Imagine this text in Vim:

-    a = 1
+    var a = 1
-    b = 2
+    var b = 2
-    c = 3
+    var c = 3

 If we wanted to prepend the keyword `var` to every line shown above, we could to the following:

-- With the cursor on `a`, press `ctrl-v` and `jj` to move down two lines;
+- With the cursor on `a`, create a visual block by pressing `ctrl-v`.
+- Hit `jj` to move down two lines.
-- Press `I`, type `var ` and then press `Esc`;
+- Press `I`, type `var ` (with a space at the end) and then press `Esc` to return to normal mode.

-- The modification should appear on all other lines.
+The var keyword should be prepended to each of the lines.

-Note that this is not the only way, a macro or a normal mode command would have worked equally well.
+Note that this is not the only way to do this.
+For example, a macro or a normal mode command would have worked equally well.
 This latter approach is in fact usually more effective:

 - With the cursor on `a`, press `V` and `jj` to highlight all 3 lines
-- Press `:` and ` :norm Ivar `
+- Enter `:` and ` :norm Ivar `
-- Press enter and see the exact same result
+- Press Enter

-When a visual range is selected, pressing `:` opens the command prompt with the range already selected.
-By typing `:norm`, Vim temporarily switches to normal mode, executing whatever command comes after on each line in the visual range.
+When a visual range is selected, pressing `:` opens the command prompt with the range prefilled.
+By typing `:norm`, Vim temporarily switches to normal mode, executing the subsequent command for each line in the visual range.
 We just used `I` to jump before the first letter in normal mode and type `var`.

 This approach is good when the change we're making doesn't need to be repeated.
 In other situations, a macro is more effective.